 Understanding Ship Portholes

-The portholes are designed in such a way that when a ship cruises into the middle of the seas, one can get the best possible view from the ship’s porthole.
-For this, the height of the portholes is strategically decided and one end of the portholes is hinged.
+The portholes are designed so that when a ship cruises into the middle of the seas, one can get the best possible ocean view from the ship’s porthole.
+For this, the height of the portholes is strategically decided, and one end of the portholes is hinged.

 Construction of Portholes

 The materials used for building ship portholes are stainless steel, aluminium, brass, bronze, and iron.
 The glass used in the portholes is compulsorily made involving sand.
 Making glass is known as sand-casting; silica sand is the primary material for this process.
 To make the glass, a mixture of silica, lime and ash is mixed, heated and cooled until the right consistency of glass is achieved.

 The process further involves constantly re-heating the mixture in huge furnaces so that the glass reaches its appropriate thickness.
 Then this mixture is laid on top of a melting tin, ensuring that the proper shape of the glass is achieved.
 The glass is finally cooled.
 This process is called tempering, providing the glass does not break or shatter.

 Materials such as brass and bronze are preferred over iron and steel because iron rusts because of seawater, and steel bends after a certain period.
 Brass portholes and bronze remain effective for a longer time.

 The glass is put in a metal cover or steel frame with a shaft or screw to keep it firm.
 Hence, the watertight glass cover protects the ship windows from breaking or damage.

 A ship’s porthole measures around two feet in diameter, while its weight can go up to around 100 pounds.
 Ship portholes are generally because of the durability factor.
 They offer resistance not only from sunlight but also from sea and rainwater.
 The heaviness of the ship’s portholes also ensures that no damage is caused at any time on the boat.